Sky UK: Sky Multichannels

 In September 1993, BSkyB launched Sky Multichannels which was the present digital platform's analogue predecessor.
 Sky Multichannels was a subscription package that gave access not only to Sky's channels but also to those of third-party broadcasters.

 The service started on 1 September 1993.
 It was based on an idea by then CEO Sam Chisholm and chairman Rupert Murdoch of converting the company's business strategy to an entirely fee-based concept.
-The new package included four channels formerly available free-to-air, broadcasting on Astra's satellites, as well as introducing new channels.
+The new package included four channels that were formerly available free-to-air, broadcasting on Astra's satellites, as well as introducing new channels.
 The service continued until the closure of BSkyB's analogue service on 27 September 2001, due to the expansion of the Sky Digital platform after its launch three years before.
-Some of the channels did broadcast either in the clear or soft encrypted (whereby a Videocrypt decoder was required to decode, without a subscription card) before their addition to the Sky Multichannels package.
+Some of the channels did broadcast either in the clear or soft-encrypted (whereby a Videocrypt decoder was required to decode, without a subscription card) before their addition to the Sky Multichannels package.
 Within two months of the launch, BSkyB gained 400,000 new subscribers, with the majority taking at least one premium channel as well, which helped BSkyB reach 3.5 million households by mid-1994.
 Michael Grade criticised the operations in front of the Select Committee on National Heritage, mainly for the lack of original programming on many of the new channels.